CryptoManufaktur-io/cardano-docker/README.md

 ```

 Supports the following networks:
+    # Check tip/sync status for any network
+    `./ethd tip`

 1. Testnet / Preview
     ```bash
     NetworkMagic: 2

-    # Alternative check tip for any network
-    ./ethd tip
     ```
 2. Testnet / Preprod
     ```bash
     NetworkMagic: 1

-    # NB can use alternative
     ```
 3. Mainnet / Production
     ```bash
     NetworkMagic: 764824073

-    # NB can use alternative
     ```

 ## Keys generation

 This repo has a script that is designed to help you setup your stake pool.
-The following steps are taken to start a stakepool
-1. Generate wallet keys
-2. Generate Block Producer Keys
-3. Generate operational certificate
-4. Restart relay node with keys generated to be a block producer node.
-Just uncomment the keys from .env
-5. To-up your address.
-6. Build & sign stake reg certificate & transaction
-7. Submit stake registration certificate transaction
-8. Create poolMetaData.json and upload to a server reachable via GET http or https
-9. Build & sign pool reg certificate & transaction
-10. Submit pool registration certificate transaction
+Check `./ethd stakepool` sub commands to know more.

 ## ------